s019530/Financial-Data-Filter-App/README.md

 ## Run Locally

-After cloning the project directory, you can run: `npm start` to run the website locally
+After cloning the project directory, you can run: `npm run start` to run the website locally

 ## Deployed Website Link